pavanw3b/sh00t/README.md

 ### Installation:
 Sh00t requires Python 3 and a few more packages.
 The simplest way to set up Sh00t is using Conda Environments.
-However, Anaconda is optional if you have Python 3 and pip installed - you can jump **step 4** below.
+However, Anaconda is optional if you have Python 3 and pip installed - you can jump to **step 4** below.

 **Pre-requisite - One time setup:**
 1. Install the minimal version of Anaconda: [Miniconda](https://conda.io/miniconda.html) and follow